 Beginning with the 2012 QIPS report, the Minnesota Department of Health provided prospective benchmarks and improvement targets.
 Prospective benchmarks are provided to assist users with improvement planning efforts.
-Considering that the 2014 prospective targets may not account for significant unanticipated improvement, the Minnesota Department of Health reserves the right to modify the prospective benchmarks and improvement targets if there are significant changes in 2013 performance rates (2012 dates of service) or modifications to measure specifications.
+Considering that the 2015 prospective targets may not account for significant unanticipated improvement, the Minnesota Department of Health reserves the right to modify the prospective benchmarks and improvement targets if there are significant changes in 2014 performance rates (2013 dates of service) or modifications to measure specifications.

-Physician Clinic and Hospital Benchmarks and Improvement Targets - 2013
+Physician Clinic and Hospital Benchmarks and Improvement Targets for 2014 and 2015